-The National Collaborative for Infants & Toddlers (NCIT) is committed to advancing policies and programs that ensure every child from birth-to-age-three has the support they need for a strong start in life.
+The National Collaborative for Infants and Toddlers (NCIT), is committed to advancing equitable policies and programs that ensure every child from prenatal to age three has the support they need for a strong start in life.

-We are thankful for the ongoing contributions of our partners and their strong, sustained commitment to young children.
+We are thankful to the thousands of organizations who signed this letter and their strong, sustained commitment to young children.

 Our Steering Committee

 NCIT’s work is guided by a Steering Committee comprised of national and state-level organizations.